CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 - Tracked properties to automatically rerender components and recompute derived data
 - Co-locating component templates and classes for easy development

-Some of these features are already available in the stable release of Ember, and others will land as part of the upcoming [Ember Octane](https://emberjs.com/editions/octane/) edition.
-But we can try them all today as part of the Octane preview!
-Let's look at what it's like to develop in Ember with all of these modern features in place.
+Most of these features have recently landed behind a feature flag in Ember 3.13.
+Let's look at what it's like to develop in Ember with these Octane Preview features enabled.
 You can also [download the completed project](https://github.com/CodingItWrong/modern-ember) if you like.

 ## Project Setup

-To get the latest Ember features, we can use `ember-cli` to create a project using the Octane blueprint.
-First, make sure `ember-cli` 3.13 or higher is installed:
+To create a new Ember project, make sure `ember-cli` 3.13 or higher is installed:

 ```sh
 $ npm install -g ember-cli